 Talk to a personal injury attorney if you need money for your injuries.
-Fayetteville personal injury attorney Ken Kieklak can help you seek compensation and even fight your case in court to get you the money you need for your injuries.
+Fayetteville AR personal injury lawyer Ken Kieklak can help you seek compensation and even fight your case in court to get you the money you need for your injuries.

 Accidental Injury Compensation

 When trying to figure out how to get you the best compensation available, the first question to ask is, “Who caused the injury?”
 In many cases, the answer will be that you were partly responsible for your own injuries.
 This is not a problem.
 Arkansas law still allows you to recover money for your injuries, as long as you were less than 50% responsible for your own actions.

 The other, at-fault party is usually the one that allowed the accident to happen.
 This means that they often had a duty to keep you safe, but failed to do so.
 In the following situations, these people are usually the ones responsible for that failure: